Scorpiononlyk/Hello-world/README.md

 # Hello-world
 My first repository for new start!

-Felix here want to learn programming and be a fantastic developer in the future.
-Make the first README on GitHub as a momument, just like any civilization founded the first city.
+Felix here want to learn programming and be a fantastic developer in the future.\n Make the first README on GitHub as a momument, just like any civilization founded the first city.